linetools/linetools/docs/scripts.rst

 lt_plot
 -------

 Plot one or more spectra.
-This has fewer features than lt_xpsec above, but is faster.
+This has fewer features than lt_xspec above, but is faster.

 For example::